-But there is good news in that practically all the grapes have a strong signature in terms of what could be called a “Prime Factor”—an objective factor such as botrytis, TDN or phenolic bitterness.
+There is good news in that practically all the grapes have a strong signature in terms of what could be called a “Prime Factor”—an objective factor such as botrytis, TDN or phenolic bitterness.
 Combine any of these prime factors with the fact that all the grapes have unique non-fruit and structural profiles (levels of acid, alcohol, and in the case of red wines tannins) and you have a blueprint to be able to tell classic examples of any of the grapes/wines apart.
 And that’s a very good thing.
-So without further ado here’s a roadmap to help identify the Evil Dwarves and further to help tell them apart from their bretheren.
+So without further ado, here’s a road map to help identify the Evil Dwarves and further, to help tell them apart from their bretheren.
 Onward!

 Part I: Semi-Aromatic White Grapes